AbdulazizSulaymon/loyiha1-g93/README.md

 # Loyiha 1 G93

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Algorismic](https://algorismic.uz/).

 ## Available Scripts